 • Restart your computer.

-Fix 3: Activate the Administrator Account
+Fix 3: Activate the administrator account

 While your admin account has the highest privilege on your computer, Windows treats it as a standard account by default.
-That is why you see the User Account Control prompt whenever an application wants to make changes to the computer.

 This default treatment is the same reason you may have to run applications as administrators to grant them advanced access.